manjavacas/cloudy/README.md

 The workflow of **CLOUDY** comprises the following steps:

-1. The script `launch.sh` launches a VM instance, according to the options specified in the `config.json` file.
+1. The script `launch.sh` prepares VM instance, according to the options specified in the `config.json` file.

-2. The script `setup.sh` is executed in the VM to install dependencies, download the specified repository and run the Python script indicated.
+2. The script `setup.sh` is executed in the VM to install dependencies and run the Python script indicated.

 3. The output is saved to an existing bucket, or a new one is created as required.